 As a former homeless veteran I know first hand the struggles of our citizens that cannot afford to make large donations to those currently in power.
 We must provide dignity through work and assist with mental health/transitional housing.
 The homeless can and should be employed to do community beautification through public-private partnerships.
 The money would be set up on a card similar to EBT for food, clothing, and shelter.

 The War on Drugs was a costly, partisan attack on free people and choice.
 The War on Weapons is the echo from the other side of the political aisle.
 Des Moines should not listen to the distraction of these national issues and instead make sure our citizens enjoy the full rights of the Constitution.
 When the current mayor distracts and divides by bringing up these issues he does so in order to avert addressing his failures.
-Banning certain weapon accessories will only harm businesses, liberty of choice, allow a new excuse for pretextual stops, and will drive another segment of our population into the prison system.
+Banning certain weapon accessories will only harm liberty of choice, hinder some businesses, allow a new excuse for pretextual stops, and will drive another segment of our population into the prison system.

 Let's stop penalizing people for improving their homes, which improves the communities as a whole.
 Instead we can start reducing property taxes for every year the structure has been standing.
 This will encourage people to keep historic structures updated and continue to add to the beauty of our city.
 Combine this with a Land Value Tax that disregards the value and improvements of buildings.
 Land Value Taxes are favored by most economists as they do not cause economic inefficiency, and tend to reduce inequality.
 Adding a modern twist I would reduce cost for permeable land (green spaces and porous concrete) which would improve the environment and help mitigate flooding.